v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/controller/WxPortalController.md

     WxMaService --> WxMaConstants : Use Enum
 ```

 Class Diagram Description: This diagram illustrates the core structure of a WeChat Mini Program Portal Controller (WxPortalController), which relies on WxMaService for WeChat service switching and signature verification, and uses WxMaMessageRouter for message routing.
-The controller includes GET/POST request handling methods to process plaintext/AES-encrypted messages, converting message formats via WxMaMessage factory methods.
+The controller contains GET/POST request handling methods to process plaintext/AES-encrypted messages, converting message formats via WxMaMessage factory methods.
 All operations clear the ThreadLocal-stored configuration (WxMaConfigHolder) afterward.
-The system retrieves message format configurations through WxMaConfig and adheres to the enumeration standards defined by WxMaConstants.
+The system retrieves message format configurations through WxMaConfig and adheres to the enumeration specifications defined in WxMaConstants.

 ### Internal Method Call Graph